Tiled bathroom floor and walls with a glass shower screen and square drain

 First SWMS Free — No Credit Card

 Installation of ceramic, porcelain, or stone tiles on internal floors including substrate preparation, waterproofing (wet areas), adhesive application, tile laying, cutting, grouting, and sealing.
-Complies with AS 3958.1 Ceramic Tiles Installation and AS 3740 Waterproofing of Domestic Wet Areas.
+Designed to support compliance with AS 3958:2023 ceramic and stone tile installation and AS 3740:2021 waterproofing of domestic wet areas.
 Pre-filled hazards, controls, and risk ratings.

 70+ templatesPDF & DOCXAustralian WHS